Learn about how Nicholas Leonard was able to transform Detroit with the help of the clinic.

 The CEDC is relevant to students interested in corporate, government, or public interest work.
-The clinic helps prepare students for work with organizational clients, as well as gives students an introduction to opportunities for transactional attorneys to serve the community, through pro bono, board service, and volunteer work.
+The clinic helps prepare students for work with organizational and entrepreneurial clients, as well as gives students an introduction to opportunities for transactional attorneys to serve the community, through pro bono, board service, and volunteer work.

 The clinic can also satisfy the Capstone requirement for JD/MUP dual-degree students.
 Please contact the Urban Planning Program for additional information.